 - Its a bit disturbing how easily I throw out absolute thoughts and/or words like 'never'.
 A similar word that my wife often catches me with is 'always'.
 I think/speak in exaggerations like this to make a point, but I think sometimes they cross a line.
 I need to be careful with what I say and think!

 Its been amazing to me how God comes through when I let go and learn to trust Him.
 I'm realizing that my perspective of 'how things went' is not something I should focus on.
-God has His own way of using lyrics and words to impact His children...
+God has His own way of using lyrics and words to impact His people...
 He places ideas and thoughts into people's minds based on their experiences - things I'd have no idea about - that end up having a greater influence and influence than I could ask or even hope to accomplish.

 Its funny.
 This post was supposed to be about 'Doing or Being' but I got totally side-tracked writing about something else.
 Guess I had to get it off my chest.